apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Exxon beats earnings expectations even as lower oil prices weigh on profits**
+**EU overcomes Orban's veto on €50 billion Ukraine aid deal**

-You can read more about it [here](https://www.cnbc.com/2024/02/02/exxon-xom-q4-earnings-report-2023.html).
+You can read more about it [here](https://www.dw.com/en/eu-overcomes-orbans-veto-on-50-billion-ukraine-aid-deal/a-68147741).

 ## Requirements
 - Python 3.8